 Got a slow site?
 Bounce rates higher than expected?
 Or are you frustrated at how slow it is to update your content?
 There’s probably a reason for that.

-At first it can be difficult to understand why improving the performance of your site (which nobody will really experience visually) can matter that much?
+At first, it can be difficult to understand why improving your site’s performance (which nobody will really experience visually) can matter that much?

 When it comes down to it, people are impatient.
-If they get bored because your site doesn’t give them at least a glimpse of what they’re after within 2 – 3 seconds they’ll leave and go elsewhere very quickly.
+If they get bored because your site doesn’t give them at least a glimpse of what they’re after, within 2 – 3 seconds, they’ll leave and go elsewhere quickly.

 People come to your website for one reason and one reason only, to find what they’re looking for.
 It doesn’t matter if it’s a video, written content or an image gallery.
 Your users are searching for content, so make it easier for them to get it.

-If you have any sort of video content on your site then it’s in your best interest to host it elsewhere.
-Video takes up a lot of bandwidth, especially when a lot of people are trying to play it at once, so you you don’t want your server acting sluggish because it’s got to play your 6GB video to the masses.
+If you have any video content on your site, then it’s in your best interest to host it elsewhere.
+The video takes up a lot of bandwidth, especially when many people are trying to play it at once, so you don’t want your server acting sluggish because it’s got to play your 6GB video to the masses.

 Although some people are against it, YouTube is a great option for free videos.
-It’s fast at serving your videos and YouTube is the second largest search engine in the world.
-If your video(s) are on there then your content will appear on Google searches too.
+It’s fast at serving your videos, and YouTube is the second largest search engine in the world.
+If your video(s) are on there, your content will appear on Google searches.
 It’s another channel to get people to your site.

 Not sure on YouTube?
-There are other options such as Wistia.
-It’s not free but you can upload a large amount of videos for a great price and can even lock down your videos so they only work on your domain name.
+There are other options, such as Wistia.
+It’s not free, but you can upload a large number of videos for a great price and can even lock down your videos, so they only work on your domain name.

-In the WordPress reading settings, you can set how many posts are shown on your home / blog page (depending where your latest posts are shown, that is).
-This is really handy as changing it from the default 10 to 5 could save you a lot of load time, especially if there are thumbnails being shown as well.
+In the WordPress reading settings, you can set how many posts are shown on your home/blog page (depending on where your latest posts are shown, that is).
+This is really handy as changing it from the default 10 to 5 could save you a lot of load time, especially if thumbnails are being shown.

-To show less posts, go to Settings > Reading > Blog Pages Show At Most and simply change the value.
-Bare in mind this may not work if your current WordPress theme has been coded differently.
+Go to Settings > Reading > Blog Pages Show At Most and change the value to show fewer posts.
+Bear in mind this may not work if your current WordPress theme has been coded differently.

 A lot like updating your core WordPress install, updating your plugins can also give you a speed boost, so long as that’s the point of the update.
-When a plugin author updates their plugin, it’ll likely have improvements to the code structure, meaning less work for your server when processing it.
+When a plugin author updates their plugin, it’ll likely improve the code structure, meaning less work for your server when processing it.

 Like we mentioned in our WordPress security post a while back, choosing a good host can make or break your site.
-By going with a better provider your site will be more secure and the server specs will be a lot higher.
-Better servers means a faster site.
+Going with a better provider will make your site more secure, and the server specs will be a lot higher.
+Better servers mean a faster site.

 Finding a decent web host is nothing but beneficial to you, your business and your users.
 A great host we recommend is Media Temple.

-When you save an image, for example in Photoshop, you can go to File > Export > Save For Web (Legacy).
-This gives you a few options to minimise the file size from what is currently is.
+When you save an image, for example, in Photoshop, you can go to File > Export > Save For Web (Legacy).
+This gives you a few options to minimise the file size from what it currently is.

 If you’ve already got a load of images on your site, you can use a plugin like WP Smush It to optimise them without having to save them and re-upload them.